What is a registered financial adviser?

 What banks and lenders do you work with?

-We work with Kiwibank, ANZ, ASB, Westpac, Sovereign, RESIMAC, and other second tier and specialist lenders.
+We work with pretty much all the major lenders including ANZ, ASB, Westpac, TSB, SBS, Liberty and RESIMAC together with other specialist and second tier lenders.

 How do your advisers get paid?